Register a MariaDB Connection

 While you can author and apply subscription and data policies on MariaDB data sources within Immuta, these policies will not be enforced natively in the MariaDB platform.
 You can use [Immuta webhooks](https://documentation.immuta.com/saas/developer-guides/api-intro/immuta-v1-api/configure-your-instance-of-immuta/webhooks#webhook-overview) to be notified about changes to user access and make appropriate access updates in MariaDB using your own process.

-To use this connection, contact your Immuta representative.
+To use this integration, contact your Immuta representative.

 The user registering the connection must have the permissions below.